Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/index.md

 ![Select artifact > Windows.Detection.Yara.NTFS](02_find_artifact.png)

-The file filter: `Windows/Temp/[^/]*\.TMP$` will suffice in this case before applying our yara rule.
-Applying additional options like size or time stamp bounds enables targeted collection at scale and optimal performance.
+The file filter: `Windows/Temp/[^/]*\.TMP$` will suffice in this case to target our adversaries path for payloads before applying our yara rule.
+Typically when running discovery like this, an analyst can also apply additional options like file size or time stamp bounds for use at scale and optimal performance.
-The yara rule deployed in this case was simply text directly from the project file referencing the unique variable setup that was common across acquired samples.
+The yara rule deployed in this case was simply quick and dirty text directly from the project file referencing the unique variable setup that was common across acquired samples.

 ![Windows.Detection.Yara.NTFS hunt configuration](03_configure_artifact.png)